-Dr. Dêlidji Eric Degila is a Research Associate at the CCDP and a Swiss Excellence Scholar-in-Residence at the Graduate Institute’s Programme for the Study of International Governance (PSIG).
-Initially trained as a diplomat at Benin’s National School of Administration, he received a doctorate in political science/international relations from the Jean Moulin University Lyon III in France.
-He has been a Visiting Professor of African Politics at Komajo and Waseda universities in Japan, and has also given lectures at Sciences Po Lyon, Singapore Management University, Jean Moulin Lyon III University, Abomey-Calavi University and African University of Technology and Management of Benin.
+Dr. Dêlidji Eric Degila is a Senior Researcher at the Graduate Institute’s Global Migration Centre and Visiting Faculty in the Department of International Relations and Political Science.
+He is also a Research Associate at the CCDP as well as at the Global Governance Centre.
+Initially trained as a diplomat at National School of Administration (ENA) of Benin, he received a doctorate in Political Science/International Relations from Jean Moulin University Lyon 3 in France.
+He was a Visiting Professor of African Politics at Komajo and Waseda universities in Japan.
+He has also given lectures at Sciences Po Lyon in France, Singapore Management University (SMU), Institut des Etudes Africaines of Mohamed V University in Morocco, Universidad National Autonoma de Mexico(UNAM), African University of Technology and Management in Benin and ENA, among others.

-Dr. Degila regularly serves as a consultant to international organizations such as the African Union, and advises governments and companies on matters concerning his expertise.
+Dr. Degila regularly serves as an expert to international organizations such as the African Union, and advises governments and companies on matters relevant to his fields of research.